ukyotachibana0/GTB/readme.md

    > ./GTB [config_filename] [store_dirname]
    ```

-   , where `[config_filename]` is the name of the configuration file with the JSON format, and `[store_dirname]` is the name of the directory where you want to store the output datasets.
+   , where `[config_filename]` is the name of the configuration file with the JSON format, and `[store_dirname]` is the name of the directory where you want to store the output dataset.
 For example, you can use the following command to generate an example graph:

    ```
    > ./GTB ../example.json .